Ingan121/FSUntether/README.md

 4. Sandboxed code execution
     * Supported versions: 15.0-17.0DB1 (AFU supported on 14)
     * No unsandboxing at all.
 Things like `ls /var` will fail.

+## Some notes about the untether's lifecycle
+* `TesfFlightServiceExtension` and the injected code start right after the app is installed.
+  * If the app is signed with an enterprise cert and the cert has not been trusted yet, it doesn't start at all.
+It can be started after trusting the cert, and it will start when the app is reinstalled or the device is rebooted.
+* Untether is not that fast.
+It usually starts 1-3 seconds before or after the Apple logo disappears.
+* If you're in Setup.app because of an update, it will not start before first unlock.
+It starts after unlocking and tapping the first button in Setup.app.
+* The injected code will become dormant a few minutes after starting.
+The port is still open and you can connect to it but iDownload won't respond.
+Nothing gets printed.
+* The code will completely stop more minutes later.
+The port is also closed and the connection will fail.
+(But `TestFlightServiceExtension` itself still runs.)
+* The process also randomly gets started in the background.
+I don't know the condition and timing.
+* Note: if iproxy prints `No connected device found` when the connection is failing, it means your device is not being properly detected.
+Please check if your device is not USB restricted (Settings → Passcode → Accessories must be ON), the cable is OK, or if some software like VMware is interfering with your connection.

 ## Todo
 * Get the original TestFlight functionality working